AkshitLakhera/PenCraft-Full-Stack-Blogging-Application/README.md

-# Medium Clone
+# PenCraft

-This project aims to create a Medium-like platform using modern technologies for both frontend and backend.
+This project aims to create a blogging platform using modern technologies for both frontend and backend.
 It utilizes a robust stack including React for the frontend, Cloudflare Workers for the backend, and a combination of other tools for validation, ORM, database, and authentication.

 ## Technologies Used